Scissor Lift Safety Rules

 – Never exceed weight or height limits

-Proper positioning of a scissor lift will help prevent crushing and electrocution accidents.
+OSHA scissor lift training can help workers understand the importance of proper positioning and how to avoid crushing and electrocution accidents.
 Workers both on and near a scissor lift are at risk for crushing hazards, which can happen when a moving scissor lift is near a fixed object, a scissor lift is close to moving vehicles, a scissor lift passes underneath a fixed object.
 Electrocutions can happen to workers on the platform who are near power lines, even if neither the lift nor the worker comes into contact with the live line.
+Hazards related to scissor lift positioning are directly related to a handful of the most common OSHA safety violations year after year.
 Scissor lift workers can prevent electrocutions and crushed-by accidents with the following scissor lift safety tips:

 – Position the scissor lift at least ten feet away from power lines to avoid electrocution

-- Use traffic control measures to separate the scissor lift from other workers or vehicles
+– Use traffic control measures to separate the scissor lift from other workers or vehicles.
+Smart planning with traffic cone placement helps route foot traffic away from potentially dangerous areas around a working scissor lift.

 – Use ground guides around the scissor lift in the work zone